Charles Alexandre Lesueur (1778-1846)

 Pictured here is the oil portrait by Charles Willson Peale of Charles-Alexandre Lesueur, 1818.
 By permission of Ewell Sale Stewart Library, The Academy of Natural Sciences of Philadelphia.

-David Starr Jordan, "Sketch of Charles A. Le Sueur," Popular Science Monthly, 49 (1895) 549-550.
+An interesting portrayal of Lesueur is David Starr Jordan, "Sketch of Charles A. Le Sueur," Popular Science Monthly, 49 (1895) 549-550.

 Jordan, one of the foremost ichthyologists of the nineteenth century was President of Stanford University when he wrote this sketch.
 Included is a letter by Richard Owen, who recalls his acquaintance with Lesueur.
 (Biographical sketches of both Jordan and Owen are accessible at the end of this page.)